opennetworkinglab/aether-docs/developer/roc-api.rst

 Endpoints are named based on the type of object.
 Some examples:

-* `GET http://roc/aether/v4.0.0/connectivity-service-v3/enterprise/`.
+* `GET http://roc/aether/v2.0.0/connectivity-service-v2/enterprises`.
 Get a list of enterprises.
-* `GET http://roc/aether/v4.0.0/connectivity-service-v3/enterprise/Starbucks`.
+* `GET http://roc/aether/v2.0.0/connectivity-service-v2/enterprises/starbucks`.
 Get the Starbucks enterprise.
-* `POST http://roc/aether/v4.0.0/connectivity-service-v3/enterprise`.
+* `POST http://roc/aether/v2.0.0/connectivity-service-v2/enterprises`.
 Create a new enterprise.
-* `PATCH http://roc/aether/v4.0.0/connectivity-service-v3/site/Starbucks-NewYork`.
+* `POST http://roc/aether/v2.0.0/connectivity-service-v2/enterprises/enterprise/starbucks/site/starbucks-newyork`.
 Update the Starbucks New York site.

 This document is a high-level description of the objects that can be interacted with.
 For a low-level description, see the specification (:ref:`developer/roc-api:Access` section above).